mindyor/match-expenses/README.md

 ## Description

-Matches report lines (reimbursements) from Expensify to bank statements.
+Matches report lines (expenses/reimbursements) from Expensify to bank statements.

 Matches on
 * amount